cadeyrn/newtaboverride/README.md

 ##### storage

 The storage permission is needed so that New Tab Override can store settings such as your new tab page.

-## Compatibility

-New Tab Override is a WebExtension and compatible with Firefox Browser 41 and higher (Firefox Browser 115 or higher is required for the latest version of New Tab Override).

 ## Download